BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 ---------------------
 During this exercise, we will be creating environment variables to simplify the syntax of commands run later in the exercise.
 I have decided to do this manually, because I want to show the the full output from each command and not redirect a filtered output directly into a variable.

-Once you are comfortable with the expected output of a command and wish filter the output, then you might want to try the **'--query'** and **'--output'** options available in the awscli command.
+Once you are comfortable with the expected output of a command and wish filter the output, then you might want to try the **'--filter'**, **'--query'** and **'--output'** options available in the awscli command.

 Setting environment variables may be different on different OSs.
 Please refer to the documentation for your OS.